maxravel/matrix/readme.md

 - PYTHONsketches - python fundamentals;

 Plans for July:
+- STRATEGIC GOAL: BACK END - NODE.JS FOR MNEMOMED USSAGE;
-- MUST: REVISION OF ALL REPOS;
+- MUST TO DO: REVISION OF ALL REPOS;
 - REACT/VUE;
-- NODE.JS;
 - GET/POST METHODS;
 - Mnemomed upradges, Mnemomed - main project, mnemomed backend;
 - One more Landing Page - personal portfolio;